Location

 • Uncovering how cutting-edge nicotine and tobacco alternatives – such as e-cigarettes and heated tobacco – may help in reducing cigarette smoking.

-• Delving into visionary strategies and emerging trends that are reshaping harm reduction in the tobacco sector.
+• Delving into strategies and emerging trends that are reshaping harm reduction in the tobacco sector.

 PANEL DISCUSSION: HARM REDUCTION IN ENVIRONMENTAL SUSTAINABILITY